tomatolog/manticore/docs/8_sphinxql_reference/show_agent_status.rst

     +------------------------------------+----------------------------+
     50 rows in set (0.01 sec)

-Starting from version 2.1.1-beta, an optional LIKE clause is supported.
-Refer to `the section called “SHOW META syntax” <../show_meta_syntax.html>`__ for its syntax details.
+An optional LIKE clause is supported.
+Refer to `the section called “SHOW META syntax” <../show_meta_syntax.md>`__ for its syntax details.

 ::